-For NCEA Level 1, the requirement for Literacy is a minimum of 10 credits.
+For NCEA Level I, the requirement for Literacy is a minimum of 10 credits.
 This requirement can either be met by:

-- All three literacy unit standards, or by - Achieving 10 or more credits from the approved list of Achievement standards and the two English for Academic Purposes unit standards.
+- All three literacy unit standards, or by - Achieving 10 or more credits from the approved list of assessment standards and the three English for Academic Purposes unit standards.